Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Weather/README.md

 ### General

-When you interact with the Azure Maps services, errors returned by the service correspond to the same HTTP status codes returned for [REST API requests](https://docs.microsoft.com/rest/api/maps/timezone).
+When you interact with the Azure Maps services, errors returned by the service correspond to the same HTTP status codes returned for [REST API requests](https://docs.microsoft.com/rest/api/maps/weather).

-For example, if you search with an invalid coordinate, a error is returned, indicating "Bad Request".400
+For example, if you search with an invalid coordinate, an error is returned, indicating "Bad Request".400

 ## Next steps

-* For more context and additional scenarios, please see: [detailed samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/maps/Azure.Maps.TimeZone/samples)
+* For more context and additional scenarios, please see: [detailed samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/maps/Azure.Maps.Weather/samples)

 ## Contributing